SAR-mango/SinESC/README.md

 # Standard Features
 Both versions of SinESC include the following standard features:

-- Hardware over-current protection (takes advantage of the comparators embedded in the STM32F303CBT7)
+- Hardware over-current protection (takes advantage of the comparators embedded in the STM32F3 microcontroller)
 - Bus voltage monitoring for power monitoring and under-voltage protection
-- Reversible motor direction
+- Typical configuration options such as motor direction
 - 60kHz PWM frequency for smooth flight.
 Increased PWM frequencies show no benefit and only decrease efficiency.
 - Easy installation and configuration.
 No different than any standard BLHELI_32 ESC.
+- Broken-out and labeled debug pins for hackers
+- For those who wish to repair a broken ESC, information and support will always be provided.

+# Key Components
+- STM32F303CBT7 microcontroller
+- TMC6100-LA gate driver with SPI; gate drive current set to maximum of 1.5A
+- MAX4239 precision op-amps for current-sensing.
+Incredibly low input offset voltage...
+0.1µV.
+Gain = 30V/V; offset to use the full ADC resolution.
+- BSC010N04LSI N-channel MOSFETs
+- High-quality passives
+  - TDK-branded ceramic capacitors
+  - Panasonic-branded metal film resistors; all 1% tolerance including shunts